Skip to content

 logger = Logger(config["logsFilename"])

-# Store it in the config
+# we save it in the config

 config["logger"] = logger

-# retrieve the [dao] layer
+# we recover the [dao] layer

 dao = config["layers"]["dao"]

-# run the test methods
+# test methods are executed

 unittest.main()